 For history buffs

-Amateur historians will get a kick with memberships to the Oregon Historical Society, High Desert Museum, Favell Museum, Columbia River Maritime Museum and the Willamette Heritage Center.
+Amateur historians will get a kick out of a membership to one of the state’s thoughtfully curated museums, including the Oregon Historical Society, High Desert Museum, Favell Museum, Columbia River Maritime Museum and the Willamette Heritage Center.
 Or let them learn about Oregon’s original inhabitants and support Indigenous tribes with memberships to Tamástslikt Cultural Institute, The Museum at Warm Springs and Chachalu Museum and Cultural Center.
 Anyone who loves aviation marvels will be wowed by Evergreen Aviation & Space Museum and Western Antique Aeroplane and Automobile Museum.
 Science-obsessed friends will geek out with an annual membership to Oregon Museum of Science and Industry (OMSI), Eugene Science Center, and Rice Northwest Museum of Rocks and Minerals.

 Read stories about Oregon museums.